 3) If none of the above methods work, you might want to check your hardware to see if it’s the culprit.
 Check to see if your graphics card is at a good state.
 If it’s broken, get a new one.

-4) A refresh or reset on your Windows 10 is your last resort.
+4) A refresh or reset on your version of Windows is your last resort.
 For more information as to how to reset your Windows 10, please refer to this post here

 55